Greetings Sadhakas,

 -I am willing to engage life.

--This moment is the perfect moment to let go.
+the perfect mom ent to let go.

-Excerpts from “Living your Yoga, Finding the Spiritual in Everyday Life”, by Judith Lasater.
+your Yoga, Finding the Spiritual in Everyday Life”, by Judith Lasater.

 Blessings,